Rand404/solid-octo-eureka/Constitution.md

-# solid-octo-eureka

-### The Constitution of the Confederacy of Free Natons
+# The Constitution of the Confederacy of Free Natons
 -------------------------------------------------------

 ## Preamble